mariokolenic/mariokolenic/README.md

 ### Hi there 👋

+- 🏢 Computer science student at Slovak Technical University
+- ☕️ Java primary interest
+- 📫 How to reach me: mkolenicml@gmail.com

+### 📌 Contact me to view more repositories

 <!--
 **mariokolenic/mariokolenic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.